liufei2008/LGUI_Document_Source/docs/FAQ/DeprojectScreenToWorld/index.md

 |Property:|Function:|
 |:-|:-
 |Target|A reference to LGUICanvasScaler object.
-|Position|Input position in LGUICanvas's space.
+|Position|Input position in LGUI's screen space.
 Note left bottom is zero position, so for UIItem who provide this value, should set *Anchors* to *Left Bottom*, and the parent of UIItem should set to full screen size.
-|Return Value|Result screen space position, left top is zero position.
-Note left bottom is zero position.
+|Return Value|Result screen space position, note left top is zero position.

 Another is **Deproject Screen to World**, which is UnrealEngine's default node:
 ![](./2.png)